-How To Write a Compelling Backstory For Your Character
+How To Write a Compelling Backstory For Your Horror Character

-When writing a character, backstory is the most fundamental aspect of storytelling, After all, consider how you were shaped by your own life.
+When writing a character, backstory is the most fundamental aspect of storytelling.
+After all, consider how you were shaped by your own life.
 What memories and milestones have made you into the person you are today?
+What moments still linger, half-buried, shaping you in ways you don’t fully understand?

 If you want to provide your character with more depth and dimension, here is how to write a compelling backstory: